tchiotludo/akhq/README.md

 * run `docker-compose up`
 * go to [http://localhost:8080](http://localhost:8080)

-It will start a Kafka node, a Zookeeper node, fill with some sample data and start a consumer group & start KafkaHQ.
+It will start a Kafka node, a Zookeeper node, a Schema Registry, fill with some sample data, start a consumer group & start KafkaHQ.

 ## Installation